Study Abroad Program Overview

 - Economics and Management: Economic and Social Administration, Econometrics, and Economics and Management

-- Part of the national network of IEPs under the Fondation Nationale de Sciences Politiques
+- This institution is part of the national network of IEPs under the Fondation Nationale de Sciences Politiques

-- Focuses on a multidisciplinary approach of studying political science by combining history, law, political studies, and economics
+- Focus is on a multidisciplinary approach of studying political science by combining history, law, political studies, and economics

 Participation in UCEAP is a great value!
 The cost of studying abroad on UCEAP programs is typically less than that of non-UC study abroad programs.
 The dollar figures listed in the chart below represent an estimate of: 1) the UCEAP fees for the current year, and 2) the additional amount needed to cover your living expenses in this location.
 Estimates for personal travel, entertainment and Non-Resident (out of state) Fees are not included.

 Keep in mind that on UCEAP you take your financial aid with you.
 The amount of your financial aid package will take into account the total estimated costs of this experience.
 One advantage of selecting UCEAP for study abroad is that we facilitate the process by working with your UC Financial Aid Office (FAO), informing them of your UCEAP participation and providing them with your UCEAP budget.
 Just like your UC Campus billing office, we receive your financial aid and scholarships from your FAO, apply it to cover the UCEAP program fees, and disburse any remaining aid on a set schedule.

 * Estimates do not include Miscellaneous Campus Fees or, if applicable, Non-Resident Supplemental Tuition, Graduate or Professional Fees.
 If you are subject to out-of-state tuition at your UC campus, you will pay Non-Resident Fees on UCEAP.